CALL DAY & EVENING

 Penalties Based On Crime

+Judge sentencing discretion refers to how penalties are typically decided by the severity of the crime.
 In a criminal case, penalties are typically decided by the severity of the crime.
-Generally, a criminal offense that does lesser harm to human life carries a lighter sentence than criminal offenses that do more harm.
+Generally, a criminal offense that does less harm to human life carries a lighter sentence than criminal offenses that do more harm.

 For example, if you drink and drive with a child in your vehicle, you will likely receive a harsher punishment than if you hadn’t.
 In some cases, a judge cannot impose less than a mandatory minimum sentence.
 Here’s what you should understand.